JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 Everybody gets nervous before their first talk.
 It's a natural part of the process.

-If you can, try giving the talk to people you trust, such as coworkers, family, and friends.
+If you can, try giving a preview presentation of the talk to people you trust, such as coworkers, family, and friends.
-Rehearse it ahead of time as much as you think is helpful, then stop rehearsing it and go do something that takes your mind off it.
+Rehearse it ahead of time as much as you think is helpful, then stop rehearsing it the day before the conference and go do something that takes your mind off it.
 I especially recommend something mentally and/or physically engaging, such as exercise, a particularly engrossing book, going out with a close friend or three, or an old favorite video game.

 Plan something fun for after the talk to treat yourself.